PaperMC/docs/docs/paper/dev/guides/pdc.md

 ItemStack item = new ItemStack(Material.DIAMOND);
 // ItemMeta implements PersistentDataHolder so we can get the PDC from it ItemMeta meta = item.getItemMeta();
-item.getPersistentDataContainer().set(key, PersistentDataType.STRING, "I love Tacos!");
+meta.getPersistentDataContainer().set(key, PersistentDataType.STRING, "I love Tacos!");
 item.setItemMeta(meta);
 ```

-:::note
+:::info

 It is considered good practice to reuse the `NamespacedKey` objects.
-Constructing them from a static context is ideal for this.
+They can be constructed with either:
+- A `Plugin` instance and a `String` identifier
+- A `String` namespace and a `String` identifier

+The first option is often preferred as it will automatically use the plugin's namespace, however the second option can be used if you
+want to use a different namespace / access the data from another plugin.

 :::